Maximally-stable Local Optima in Random Graphs and Spin Glasses: Phase Transitions and Universality: First Moment Entropy Density

-The above lemma expresses the fact that conditioned on the total number of edges in a partition, the joint probability of obtaining a particular distribution of the number of edges for different vertices is approximately factorized.
-Under the configuration model, the above lemma can be applied to the assignment of in-partition and cross-partition half-edges to vertices in $V_1$ and $V_2$.
+The above lemma expresses the fact that conditioned on the total number of balls, the joint probability of obtaining a particular distribution of the number of balls in each of the bins is approximately factorized.

-Now, consider the event of the first $r_nn$ vertices simultaneously satisfying $h$-stability.
-Namely, let:
+Next, we introduce the event that the first $\zeta N$ bins simultaneously satisfy $h$-stability defined as follows:

 We have